CodingTrain/website-archive/_CodingChallenges/160-spring-forces.md

     time: "31:07"
 ---

-Welcome to another coding challenge!
-This one is about spring forces.
-I use the ideas covered in Chapter 3 of The Nature of Code to demonstrate how to make a number of spring simulations in p5.js.
+Boing!
+Time to simulate a spring force!
+This challenge fits into chapters 2 and 3 of the Nature of Code and demonstrates how to simulate the oscillating motion of a spring using vectors and forces.